 You may have noticed it: Google displayed favicons on search result pages for a week.
-A favicon is the icon or logo displayed in your Web browser top tab.
+A favicon is an icon or logo displayed in your Web browser top tab.
 There’s an SEO interest as it’s displayed just before your Website URL and would be the first thing you notice when browsing Google, just before the title and meta description.
 Favicons are not displayed anymore, but our hack still works!

 Google displays favicons in search result pages